 Teacher burnout is one of the biggest problems facing the American education system today.

 In its worst-case scenario, burnout means you lose the will to teach.
 Students wear you down instead of energizing you.
-Every Sunday is a slog where you dread the next morning.
+You slog through every weekend and dread the next school week.

 When teachers get burnt out, everyone loses.
-The teacher, administrators, students, and even colleagues all feel the effects of one teacher losing their passion.
+The teacher, administrators, students, and even colleagues all feel the effects of one instructor losing the passion to teach.

 So how do you keep your passion alive in an age of strict standards, individualized education, and other teaching challenges?